 Metro Vancouver’s Tour de Cure Cycling Event

-The Tour de Cure is one of the biggest annual cycling events in the Lower Mainland.
-The event has raised over $120 million for the BC Cancer Foundation since its inaugural ride in 2009.
+The Tour de Cure was one of the biggest annual cycling events in the Lower Mainland.
+The event raised over $131-million for the BC Cancer Foundation since its inaugural ride in 2009.

-Participants can choose between a one-day or a two-day ride.
-Those who opt for the longest option in 2024 will ride 260 km from the Cloverdale Fairgrounds in Surrey all the way to Hope.
-It’s not a journey for the faint of heart!
+Participants could choose between a one-day or a two-day ride.
+Those who opted for the longest option, cycled 260 kms from the Cloverdale Fairgrounds in Surrey all the way to Hope.
+It wasn’t a journey for the faint of heart!

 Registration for the Tour de Cure

-Those who sign up to ride in the Tour de Cure can do so either as an individual or as part of a team.
-Everyone must raise at least $2,500 to be eligible to ride in the race.
-The event raises millions of dollars each year!
+Those who signed up to ride in the Tour de Cure could do so either as an individual or as part of a team.
+Everyone had to raise at least $2,500 to be eligible to ride in the race.
+The event raised millions of dollars each year!

-The first step is to register as a rider on the Tour de Cure website.
-After that, the fundraising begins!
-For those who want to be part of the event but don’t want to cycle for hours, there are usually opportunities to serve as a volunteer instead.
+The first step was to register as a rider on the Tour de Cure website.
+After that, the fundraising began.
+For those who wanted to be part of the event but didn’t want to cycle for hours, there were usually opportunities to serve as a volunteer instead.

 2024 Route and Schedule

-The 2024 Tour de Cure begins on August 24th.
-That day, those who signed up for the two-day journey bike from the Cloverdale Fairgrounds to Chilliwack Heritage Park.
+The final Tour de Cure began on August 24th, 2024.
+That day, those who signed up for the two-day journey biked from the Cloverdale Fairgrounds to Chilliwack Heritage Park.

-The event opens with breakfast at 5:30 am, but the actual bike ride only begins at 7:25 am.
-There is the option to take either a 100 km or a 160 km route.
-There are pit stops about every 25 kms or so.
+The event opened with breakfast at 5:30 am, but the actual bike ride only started at 7:25 am.
+There was the option to take either a 100 km or a 160 km route.
+There were pit stops about every 25 kms.

-Upon arriving at Chilliwack Heritage Park the tired cyclists are greeted with dinner, hot showers, tents and some live entertainment.
+Upon arriving at Chilliwack Heritage Park the tired cyclists were greeted with dinner, hot showers, tents and some live entertainment.

-The second day is similar to the first, where everyone takes the same 100 km route from Chilliwack to Hope.
-Participants depart from Chilliwack in waves between 7:00 am and 8:00 am.
-Lunch is provided along the way and the event finishes at Memorial Park in Hope.
-There, everyone enjoys a BBQ dinner and some family-friendly activities.
-That evening participants (and their bikes) travel back to Cloverdale by bus.
+The second day was similar to the first, where everyone took the same 100 km route from Chilliwack to Hope.
+Participants departed from Chilliwack in waves between 7:00 am and 8:00 am.
+Lunch was provided along the way and the event finished at Memorial Park in Hope.
+There, everyone enjoyed a BBQ dinner and some family-friendly activities.
+That evening participants (and their bikes) travelled back to Cloverdale by bus.

 About the BC Cancer Foundation

-As mention above, the Tour de Cure has raised well over $100 million since it began and continues to raise millions each year.
+As mentioned above, the Tour de Cure raised over $131-million in its 16-year history.
 Cancer remains one of the biggest health dangers for everyone in our society so finding new treatments and ways to diagnose patients early is important!

 To learn more about what the foundation does check out the BC Cancer Foundation website.